SciBorgo/Missing-data/paper/paper.md

 An example writeup of missing data for a results section is provided
 below:

-> *25 of the 280 values in the dataset (~8.92%) were missing.
+> *Twenty-five of the 280 values in the dataset (~8.92%) were missing.
 These were due to faults in GPS tracking as participants ran through sections of track covered by forest, a known issue with some GPS tracking.
 These speed values were interpolated using a nearest neighbours approach, taking inputs of speed, and altitude.
 The track was imputed using the known track in the area for those sections.*

 # Conclusion

-Our survey of 2019 articles on football related topics showed that current practice of reporting missing data is poor, with only about one in 20 studies reported missing data.
+Our survey of articles on football related topics showed that current practice of reporting missing data is poor, with only about one in 20 studies reporting missingness.
-This could suggest that this aspect of data anlaysis receives little attention.
+We speculate that this result is representative of practice in the wider sports science literature.
+The extremely low reporting of missing data could suggest that this aspect of anlaysis receives little attention.
 To address this issue and assist researchers, we have provided recommendations for reporting and exploring missing data.
-Research should consider these recommendations, and pay greater attention to missing data and its influence on research results.
+Researchers should consider these recommendations, and pay greater attention to missing data and its influence on research results.

 # References {-}